 - 1. The person-centered planning process follows the requirements of the HCBS final rule for community integration.
 The person-centered planning process: - a. is driven by the participant and includes people chosen by the participant; - b. provides necessary information and support to the participant to ensure that the participant directs the process to the maximum extent possible, and is enabled to make informed choices and decisions; - c. is timely and occurs at times/locations convenient to the participant; - d. offers informed choice regarding services and supports the participant receives and from whom; - e. reflects cultural considerations and uses plain language; - f. includes strategies for solving conflicts or disagreements within the process, including clear conflict-of-interest guidelines for all planning participants; - g. reflects what is important to the participant to ensure delivery of services in a manner reflecting personal preferences, strengths and ensuring health and welfare; - h. identifies strengths, preferences, needs, and desired outcomes of the participant; - i. includes goals and preferences which are related to relationships, community participation, employment, and health; - j. includes risk factors and plans to minimize them; - k. includes a method for the participant to request updates to the plan as needed; and - 1. is signed by all individuals and providers responsible for its implementation.
 A copy of the plan must be provided to the participant and his/her representative. - 2.
 The ISP is used by the CM to document the information above and includes an "Action Plan" which describes the services and supports, both paid and unpaid, to meet the goals, objectives and outcomes identified by the participant. - 3.
+The ISP is sent to the participant and family, along with the Consent for Services, which is signed by the participant, parent of the minor, and/or legal guardian.
+In order for an ISP to be in effect, it must be accompanied by a Consent for Services signed by the participant, parent of the minor, and/or legal guardian. - 4.
 A copy of the ISP is sent from the CM to the Provider(s) within thirty (30) calendar days from the completion date of the ISP meeting with the following documents, if applicable: - a.
-Individualized Educational Plan (IEP), - b.
-Assessments and recommendations of health professionals (e.g., physical, occupational and speech therapists), and - c.
-Positive Behavior Support Plan. - 4.
-The ISP is updated annually and may be amended at any time upon request of the participant or when situations and/or circumstances present itself that requires adjustments to the written plan. - 5.
-The ISP meeting may be held either in-person or by telehealth, as chosen by the participant and/or guardian, based on the participant's individual circumstances and preferences.
+Consent for Services: - b.
+Individualized Educational Plan (IEP); - c.
+Assessments and recommendations of health professionals (e.g., physical, occupational and speech therapists); and - d.
+Positive Behavior Support Plan.